RTEMS/rtems-docs/c-user/key_concepts.rst

 =============
 .. index:: thread queues

-In case more than one :ref:`thread <task>` may wait on a synchronization object, e.g. a semaphore or a message queue, then the waiting threads are added to a data structure called the thread queue.
+In case more than one :term:`thread` may wait on a synchronization object, e.g. a semaphore or a message queue, then the waiting threads are added to a data structure called the thread queue.
 Thread queues are named task wait queues in the Classic API.
 There are two thread queuing disciplines available which define the order of the threads on a particular thread queue.
 Threads can wait in FIFO or priority order.

 In uni-processor configurations, the priority queuing discipline just orders the threads according to their current priority and in FIFO order in case of